-Here, you can find an overview on my professional activities including my research focus and current activities (including slides of my talks).
-Students may find information on my actual and past courses (including material).
-Also, most of my publications can be accessed through the corresponding link.
+Here, you can find an overview on the professional activities of Prof. Krueger including his research focus and current activities (including slides of my talks).
+Students may find information on his actual and past courses (including material).
+Also, most of his publications can be accessed through the corresponding link.

 Sub-Committee Co-Chair „Technolgy, Interaction, Systems and Engineering“ of CHI 2014

 PC-Co-Chair Intelligent User Interfaces 2014

 PC-member of IEEE 8th Symposium on 3D User Interfaces 2013

 Sub-Committee Co-Chair „System & Tools“ of CHI 2013

 General Chair of the 35th German Conference on Artificial Intelligence 2012

 Senior PC Member of ACM MobileHCI 2011, 2012

 PC Member of ACM Recommender Systems 2010, 2011,2012